Be Part of Southwest Wyoming’s Landscape Program!

 Working with various partners is important because the WLCI will be most successful when the entire landscape is enhanced.
 Information gathered through scientific inventory and assessment of species and habitat is combined with local input and knowledge to develop and implement conservation projects.
 The WLCI conducts regular Local Project Development Team meetings, where public participation is needed and expected.
 If you have ideas for projects, they can be presented at these meetings or sent to the WLCI Coordination Team through the BLM High Desert District Office at (307) 352-0256 or Email WLCI.

-Use the Project Funding Application [PDF] or [Word] and Tracking Checklist [Word] to describe and track progress toward habitat enhancement, wildlife management, and research activities for the WLCI.
+Use the Project Funding Application [PDF] and Tracking Checklist [Word] to describe and track progress toward habitat enhancement, wildlife management, and research activities for the WLCI.
 Project Description Worksheets are for projects that have been discussed initially by Local Project Development Teams (LPDTs).
 New projects can be discussed at any LPDT Meeting.
 Projects are typically prioritized by the LPDT members during the May LPDT meetings and then ranked by the Coordination Team.
 Project proponents need to provide a brief update on project accomplishments (draft Year-End Report) by September 15 to assist with continued funding for WLCI.
 Project proponents must submit a final Year-End Report by November 15th.

 WLCI Conservation Action Plan